rjodomin/rjodomin/README.md

 # 👋 Hi there!
 I'm **Raisa J Ochoa**

-### 🔭 Full‑Stack Developer | Passionate about web development and new technologies | Love exploring audiovisual technologies, design, and the blend of programming with art
+### 🔭 Full‑Stack Developer | Passionate about web development and new technologies | Exploring the intersection of technology, design, and art

 🌍 Based in **Sevilla**
 💼 Currently studying at **MEDAC**
-🚀 I love learning new technologies and building clean, useful projects
+🚀 Learning new technologies and building clean, useful projects ❤️ Passionate about **web development**, **audiovisual technologies**, **creative design**, and blending **programming with artistic expression**

 ---